inria-emeraude/syfala/doc/dependencies.md

 Unfortunately at the moment, these tools are quite tedious to install, but are required for using the Syfala toolchain.

 - Open an account on https://www.xilinx.com/registration
-- The Xilinx download page (https://www.xilinx.com/support/download.html) contains links for downloading the "Vivado Design Suite - HLx Editions - Full Product".
+- The Xilinx download page (https://www.xilinx.com/support/download.html) and browse to the 2020.2 version.
+The page contains links for downloading the "Vivado Design Suite - HLx Editions - Full Product".
 It is available for both Linux and Windows.
   - Download the Linux installer `Xilinx_Unified_2020.2_1118_1232_Lin64.bin`

 - execute `chmod a+x Xilinx_Unified_2020.2_1118_1232_Lin64.bin`